-The school has the right to monitor access and review all use.
-This includes personal emails sent and received on the schools computer/s and/or network facilities at all times.
+The college has the right to monitor access and review all use.
+This includes personal emails sent and received on the College computers and/or network facilities at all times.

-The school has the right to audit at any time any material on equipment that is owned or leased by the school.
-The school may also request permission to audit privately owned ICT devices/equipment used on the school site or at any school related activity.
+The College has the right to audit at any time any material on equipment that is owned or leased by the College.
+The College may also request permission to audit privately owned ICT devices/equipment used on the College site or at any College related activity.

-Issues relating to confidentiality, such as sighting student or staff information, reasons for collecting data and the secure storage of personal details and information (including images) will be subject to the provisions of the Privacy Act 1993.
+Issues relating to confidentiality, such as sighting student or staff information, reasons for collecting data and the secure storage of personal details and information (including images) will be subject to the provisions of the Privacy Act 2020.